valu-digital/wp-graphql-offset-pagination/docs/custom-sql-tutorial.md

 for you for the standard WP Query uses but when you modify the SQL you must be very careful.
 But not all modifications are bad.
 For example **just adding extra filtering the to the `$fields['where']` should be ok**.
-For the rest there is the `wp-graphql-offset-pagination` enables all the crazy use cases like this.
+For the rest there is this `wp-graphql-offset-pagination` which enables all the crazy use cases like this.
 Albeit beign bit slower.

 If you have questions or something to add feel free to ping me on Twitter [@esamatti][] or open an issue on this repository.